Charles Langdale

-Charles Langdale (formerly Stourton); 19 September 1787 – 1 December 1868) was a British politician, Roman Catholic layman, and biographer.
+Charles Langdale (formerly Stourton); 19 September 1787 – 1 December 1868) was a British politician and biographer.
 He served as Whig Member of Parliament, wrote the memoirs of Maria Fitzherbert, and was a leading Roman Catholic figure during the 19th century.

 Origins

 Langdale was born Hon.
 Charles Stourton in 1787, the fourth son of Charles Stourton, 17th Baron Stourton by his wife Mary Langdale, a daughter and co-heiress of Marmaduke Langdale, 5th Baron Langdale (1771–1777).
 He became the heir of his mother's cousin Philip Langdale (d.1815) of Houghton Hall, East Riding of Yorkshire, who died with no sons, and to comply with the terms of his inheritance he adopted the surname Langdale by royal licence dated 1815, for himself and his descendants.

 Education

 He was educated at Oscott College and Stonyhurst College.

 Politics and public life

-Langdale campaigned for Catholic Emancipation, and after the passing of the Catholic Relief Act 1829 he became Member of Parliament for Beverley following the 1832 general election, becoming one of the first Roman Catholics in the House of Commons.
-He represented Beverly until 1835, and represented Knaresborough between 1837 and 1841.
+Langdale campaigned for Catholic Emancipation, and after the passing of the Roman Catholic Relief Act 1829 he became Member of Parliament for Beverley following the 1832 general election, becoming one of the first Catholics in the House of Commons.
+He represented Beverley until 1835, and represented Knaresborough between 1837 and 1841.

 Throughout his life, Langdale took a leading part in all matters relating to the interests of Roman Catholics.
 He supported the foundation and became the chairman of the Catholic Poor School Committee, serving until his death.
 During his tenure, he played an important role in the negotiations for public funds for Roman Catholic schools.

 Shortly before his death, he was admitted as a lay brother of the Society of Jesus.
 At his funeral, Peter Gallwey described him as "the acknowledged father and patriarch of the oppressed Catholic community in England" and as "a father to us all".
 Henry Edward Manning, Archbishop of Westminster, in a funeral sermon in London, described him as having been for fifty years the foremost man among the Roman Catholic laity in England.